 The Robert Stone Day Hospital

 Blythedale Children’s Hospital offers a specialty outpatient Day Hospital program for children who are able to live at home, but still require a level of medical and/or rehabilitative care that cannot be met by their school or a community outpatient program.
 Children admitted to the program receive daily medical supervision and nursing care, comprehensive rehabilitation services (physical, occupational, speech and/or feeding therapy) as ordered through the program physician, and education through the Mt.
-Pleasant Blythedale Union Free School District (USFD).
-Children under the age of five receive developmental support through the Therapeutic and Developmental Support Services department.
+Pleasant Blythedale Union Free School District (UFSD).
+Children under the age of five receive therapeutic and developmental support through the Speech, Occupational, and Physical Therapy Departments.

 Following an evaluation by an interdisciplinary team at Blythedale (in coordination with the child’s family and community physician), an individualized treatment plan is developed to address the child’s unique medical, therapeutic and developmental needs.
 In addition, every child is assigned a social worker to provide family support and case management.
 Ongoing emotional support and counseling is provided.